DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 It should take a minute to download and create all necessary files.
 Once everything is done, you can check that everything is correct so far:

 ~~~php
 cd gantt-laravel-app
 php artisan serve
 ~~~

-At this step you should get a default laravel page:
+At this step you should get a default Laravel page:

 <img src="desktop/how_to_start_laravel_blank_page.png"/>

 Step 2.
-Adding Gantt to the page
+Adding Gantt to the Page
 -----------------------

 ### Adding a View

-Firstly we'll add a new page with dhtmlxGantt to our app.
+Firstly, we'll add a new page with dhtmlxGantt to our app.
 Go to the *resources/views* folder and create a new view named *gantt.blade.php*:

 {{snippet resources/views/gantt.blade.php }}